John Hersey: Career

 During World War II, Newsweekly correspondent Hersey covered the fighting in Europe and Asia.
 He wrote articles for Time and Life magazines.
 He accompanied Allied troops on their invasion of Sicily, survived four airplane crashes, and was commended by the Secretary of the Navy for his role in helping evacuate wounded soldiers from Guadalcanal.
 Before writing Hiroshima, Hersey published his novel Of Men and War, an account of war stories seen through the eyes of soldiers rather than a war correspondent.
 One of the stories in Hersey's novel was inspired by future President John F. Kennedy, who also happened to be a former paramour of Hersey's wife Frances Ann.
-During the Solomon Islands campaign, Kennedy commanded a PT-109 that was cut in half by a Japanese destroyer.
-He led the rescue of his crew, personally towing the injured to safety.

 After the war, during the winter of 1945–46, Hersey was in Japan, reporting for The New Yorker on the reconstruction of the devastated country, when he found a document written by a Jesuit missionary who had survived the atomic bomb dropped on Hiroshima.
 The journalist visited the missionary, who introduced him to other survivors.